Anand-kumar-63/Node-project/readme.md

 {
   Multiple route handlers
+  next() and errors
+  r1,r2,[r3,r4],r5
+  concept of middleware and actual request handler and why do we need middleware.. how express.js  handles request backend difference between app.use and app.all write a dummy auth middleware for admin write a dummy auth middleware for all user routes error handeling using middleware err argumnet using app.use("/",(err,req,res,next)=>{}) and you should always place it towards the end..
 }
+# errors
+- when server is not returning the response app.use(()=>{

+})
+- client will request the server and server dont have any response>> so request will just hanging around for some time there will be a timeout after sometime and req gets timedout >> there is nothing in the code to handle that req
+- we have to send the response back

+# multiple route handlers
 - [.use] is a request handler it can handle any find of rq be it >>get ,post ,patch ,put ,delete
 - one argument is route and second one is a route handler >> route handler have three params (request , respose , next)>>next for other route handlers
 - you can have multiple route handlers in a req handler >> you can have as many route handlers as you want..